ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```

-##### Reading the count matrix
+##### 6b.
+Reading the count matrix
 Next, we will read our raw count data from the file gene_counts_matrix_new.csv.
 Retain only those entries that have relevant IDs in the current NCBI annotation, which is provided by the org.HS.eg.db package.
 Check for any duplicate entries and assign ENSEMBL IDs as rownames to our filtered data.
 Create the count data matrix.

 Next, read the phenodata.
 Phenodata is a file that stores relevant characteristics about your samples and experiment such as sample id, replicates, treatment group etc.
 Create a new dataframe ("col_data") that has necessary information extracted from the phenodata file but are stored as factors.

 Here the treatment groups are:
--Uninfected: "Uninfected"
+* Uninfected: "Uninfected"
--Infected with SARS-Cov-2 : "SCov2"
+* Infected with SARS-Cov-2 : "SCov2"
--Infected with SARS-Cov-2 and treated with Remedesvir : "SCov2_R"
+* Infected with SARS-Cov-2 and treated with Remedesvir : "SCov2_R"

-The phenodata.csv file is available in the tutorial_data folder in the repository.
-Save it in the dge_analysis folder.
+The phenodata.csv file is available in **the tutorial_data folder in the repository.** Save it in the dge_analysis folder on your system.

 ```r